MarwenLabidi/kBan/src/research_requirement.md

-/TODO 1- make a research about ajax
-/TODO 2- service worker with index db
+1- service worker with index db
-/TODO 3- drag and drop API
+2- drag and drop API
-/TODO 4-haw to create vscode extension
-/TODO 5-haw to create chrome extension